 Medication errors continue to happen all too often in Ohio’s nursing homes and hospitals.
 Usually, when a medication error occurs, it is a direct result of physicians prescribing incorrect medication, an incorrect dosage, or an error in the medication’s administration.
 Often, these errors are commonly trivial.
 However, it is important to detect and report these errors, since these failures that result in minor errors could lead to serious errors.
-When medication errors are serious, and sometimes fatal, Rinehardt Law Firm is here to take your side and bring justice to the responsible party.
+When medication errors are serious, and sometimes fatal, Rinehardt Injury Attorneys is here to take your side and bring justice to the responsible party.

 The National Coordinating Council for Medication Error Reporting and Prevention (NCCMERP) defines a medication error as “any preventable event that may cause of lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional.
 Such events may be related to professional practice, health care products, procedures, prescribing, order communication, product labeling, packaging, nomenclature, compounding, dispensing, distribution, administration, monitoring, and use.”
 In short, a medication error is a failure anywhere in the treatment process that has the potential to lead to harm to the recipient of the medication.